spribojac/Project_1/README.md

 We found a significant association between a country's GDP and its reported happiness.
 Countries with higher GDP tend to have a more favorable happiness score.

+## GDP AND SOCIAL SUPPORT:

+WE found that there is no significant association between the GDP and Social Support .Countries with higher GDP tend to have a less Social Support.

+## Happiness Score and Generosity:

+WE found that there is no significant association between the Happiness Score  and Generosity .Countries with higher Happiness Score tend to have a less Generosity.

 ## Government Corruption Perception:

 Countries with a lower perception of government corruption were likely to have a more positive outlook on happiness, suggesting the importance of transparent and accountable governance.